MajdiSobain/ring_wincreg/README.md

 3- Load the "wincreg.ring" file as it loads all of the extension and its associated library features

-4- For more information on how to use the extension and the associated library functions use the documentations attached(RCRegistry Class Documentation)
+4- For more information on how to use the extension and the associated library functions use the documentations attached(Documentation)

 ## Example